etfrobotics/HARBOT/docs/logs.md

 4. Implementation Perspective: Discussing how such a system could be implemented in practice — including suitable data types, such as matrices, lists, or other structures.

-https://arxiv.org/html/2211.05939v5 - pyRDDLGym, practical way to integrate a feedback loop.
+https://arxiv.org/html/2211.05939v5 - pyRDDLGym, practical way to integrate a feedback loop:
+Since this is a gym environment the following plans can be tested and used in a publications that are ready to use with out-of-the-box planners:
+1. JaxPlan: Planning through autodifferentiation

+2. GurobiPlan: Planning through mixed discrete-continuous optimization

+3. PROST: Monte Carlo Tree Search (MCTS)

+4. Deep Reinforcement Learning (DQN, PPO, etc.): Popular Reinforcement Learning (RL) algorithms from Stable Baselines and RLlib

+5. Symbolic Dynamic Programming: Exact Symbolic regression-based planning and policy evaluation

 Two possible publications were dicsussed: